-- Crews are currently performing bridge work on the south side of the river.
-Drivers should be aware of heavy equipment and materials moving in and out of the work zone.
+- Crews are currently performing bridge work on both sides of the river.

 - Drivers should expect SINGLE-LANE TRAFFIC on the bridge and its approaches to accommodate construction activities, as well as possible DELAYS.
 Southbound traffic should yield to traffic traveling north across the bridge.

 - Drivers should be alert to signage, flagging operations, and reduced speeds.